Why the OT Program?

 The Program in Occupational Therapy at the University of Minnesota has many excellent competitive advantages that might be right for you!

 The Occupational Therapy (OT) program offers a 36 month, 116 credit, graduate-level professional program completed over nine semesters.
 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the graduate will be an occupational therapist, registered (OTR).

 The University of Minnesota offers n Occupational Therapy Doctorate (OTD) degree, which prepares students to sit for the National Board for Certification in Occupational Therapy (NBCOT) and apply for state licensure to practice occupational therapy.
 The Program in Occupational Therapy also supports a doctoral degree in Rehabilitation Science which enables individuals to pursue research and teaching careers in rehabilitation.

 In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Excellence in research

 As a tier one research institution, students have opportunities to pursue scholarly interests in a supportive environment.
 Students work directly with faculty, performing research that is routinely published in scientific journals and presented at state and national conferences.
-Students interested in ongoing education may apply for admission to the graduate program in Rehabilitation Science, or any one of the many other degrees on campus.
-The Master of Occupational Therapy (MOT) curriculum prepares graduates to understand, systematically use, and contribute to scholarships in occupational therapy.
+The Occupational Therapy Doctorate (OTD) curriculum prepares graduates to understand, systematically use, and contribute to scholarships in occupational therapy.
+Students interested in ongoing education may apply for admission to the graduate program in Rehabilitation Science or any one of the many other degrees on campus.

 Excellence in teaching